bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 - **Semantic Lineage** refers to the mapping of business terms, definitions, and relationships across the data ecosystem.
 It helps stakeholders understand how business concepts are represented and transformed across different systems and domains.

 - **Data Lineage** captures the technical flow of data from its source to its destination, including all transformations and processing steps.
-It provides visibility into how data moves through the organization's systems and helps ensure data quality, compliance, and governance.
+It provides visibility into how data moves through the organisation's systems and helps ensure data quality, compliance, and governance.

 Together, these concepts provide a comprehensive view of both the business and technical aspects of data flow, enabling better understanding, governance, and management of data assets.